lquach01/Flashcard-App/README.md

 - Add flashcards to the list of flashcards, specifying the English word, translated word, and part of speech
 - Test themselves, being prompted with the word in English OR the word in the other language
 - Filter through the cards to only be tested based on the part of speech
-- See the percentage of questions the user has gotten right
+- See the statistics of quizzing, including past guesses and the percentage of questions the user has gotten right
 - See all English words in the deck of flashcards